Clearing Cache in WordPress - Sunny HQ

 What to do next

-Suppose flushing your site cache doesn’t quite cut it, and you regularly need a helping hand to take care of things like theme and plugin updates, content updates, and resolving WordPress issues before they become problems.
-In that case, your next step should be to choose your Managed WordPress Hosting Care Plan.
-You can also give us a call at (866) 258-8822 to discuss your WordPress needs.
+Suppose flushing your site cache doesn’t cut it, and you regularly need help with theme and plugin updates, content updates, and troubleshooting issues before they become problems.
+Your next step should be to choose a Managed WordPress Hosting Care Plan or call us at (866) 258-8822.

 FAQ: WordPress Clear Cache